You might be suffering from a rotator cuff tear if:

 After the inflammation in your shoulder has been reduced, providing extra blood flow and strengthening the tissue in your rotator cuff is recommended.
 Believe it or not, the best time for you to focus on avoiding re-injury and strengthening the weakened tissue in your shoulder is when the swelling's gone and your rotator cuff has started to heal.
 It's vital that you don't go back to activities too soon because you might bring on a major setback in your recovery...

 Most people we deal with tell us these scenarios have happened to them many times in the past.
 The real challenge is how to promote blood flow to your injured rotator cuff without causing further damage.
 This goal is even more complicated by the fact that you have to use your arm for almost everything in everyday life.

 The answer is simple.
 Your body can heal itself and it's the blood in your body that makes it all happen.
 Your blood is how everything that's good inside of you is transported directly to your injured rotator cuff.
-Your blood carries oxygen, nutrients, water and antibodies right to the source of your injury and pain.
+Your blood carries oxygen, nutrients and water right to the source of your injury and pain.
 Bringing proper blood flow to your shoulder is essential for healing.